baltpeter/yace/README.md

 To access the comments for a piece of content, simply send a `GET` request to `{service_url}/get/{target}`.
 The response will be a JSON array of all the comments (possibly none) relating to that `target` that have been accepted before.

+Note the the `message` is not sanitized at all by yace, it may contain HTML.
+That should be taken into account when moderating new comments.
+In addition, the client needs to ensure that no XSS attacks can be performed.

 ```json
 [
   {